kokoalberti/personalwebsite/content/articles/2019-07-22-postgis-baselayers-importing-popular-vector-datasets-into-postgis/postgis-baselayers-importing-popular-vector-datasets-into-postgis.md

 Keep an eye on the repository on Github for any news and future updates: [https://github.com/kokoalberti/postgis-baselayers](https://github.com/kokoalberti/postgis-baselayers).

-Thanks for reading, and get in touch if you have any questions or comments.
+Thanks for reading, and get in touch via [@kokoalberti](https://twitter.com/kokoalberti) with any questions or comments.